paulcwarren/spring-content-docs/docs/index.md

-#### Spring Content
+#### Content Services for Spring

-Cloud-Native Content Services for Spring.
+Cloud-Native Content Management Services for Spring.

-For creating services that manage content such as documents, images and movies.
+For creating cloud-native, horizontally scaling Content Management Services that manage your unstructured data and rich content such as documents, images and movies.

-Build your own cloud-native, scale-out headless content services using the exact same components as the Enterprise Content Management (ECM) vendors such as Documentum and OpenText, without the hassle.

 ## Features

-- Standardized content access no matter where it is stored
+- Standardized access to content no matter where it is stored

-- Content/metadata association
+- Content with metadata association

-- Content search
+- Full-text search

-- Content transformation
+- Content rendition and transformation

 - REST or CMIS endpoints